JackpotRising/jr-docs/homebase/integration.md

 * Player was knocked out of the money
 * Tournament completed

-> By default, only the "new tournaments" notification is enabled for players.
-We limit the number of notifications that go out, so you do not have to worry about your players being spammed!
+> By default, only the *new tournaments* notification is enabled for players.
+We limit the number of notifications to reduce spam

 #### 5. Currency (optional)

 If you plan to use a custom game currency in place of real money, provide your assets here.

 ![Screenshot](media/game/008.png)

+#### 6. Create Game

+Tap the *Create Game* button to generate the game record within Jackpot Rising.

 ---